 Don’t let financial stress ruin your college years!
 Read these 5 student loan facts to reduce the burden.

 Currently, student loan debt in the United States is much bigger than in other countries, with more than 40 million Americans paying off debt from college.
-In fact, Americans owed more than $1.3 trillion in student loans by the end of June 2017, more than 2.5 times the amount owed just a decade earlier.
+“The student loan debt has rocketed from $345 billion to a whopping $1.7 trillion as of Q1 2021.”
 Whether you are about to take out your first loan or have already begun paying, you will definitely want to learn about these 5 student loan facts in order to ease the burden.

 What is Student Loan Debt?